Hot Or Cold Water Not Coming Out Of The Shower?

 Cold water problems

-Yes, we all certainly do worship hot water, and having no hot water in the shower is a menace for sure, but cold water has several benefits such as encouraging better blood flow and helping you energize.
-In case there’s no cold water in your shower, one of the primary reasons could be because of a faulty pressure-balancing valve in a cartridge, right within your shower’s faucet.
+Yes, we all certainly do worship hot water.
+Having no hot water in the shower is a menace for sure.
+Cold water, however, has several benefits such as encouraging better blood flow and helping you energize.
+In case there’s no cold water in your shower, one of the reasons could be because of a faulty pressure-balancing valve in a cartridge.
 However, a couple of quick repairs done by professionals could fix this issue for you.

 Troubleshooting includes checking the faucets inside and around your place.
 In case none of them have cold water, it would be easier for your professional or yourself to see where the problem starts.
 Try to look for the location which includes your shutoff valve or where your main sewer line starts.
 Maybe a valve is shut, leading to an excessive flow of hot water.
 In some cases, simply shutting off the valve is enough to solve the problem.
 However, if this doesn’t work and you don’t have the right equipment to take up this project, then it’s better to call a professional.